RolePoloGame/rts-project/README.md

 This project was developed as part of a job interview task, focusing on implementing a Real-Time Strategy (RTS) game using Unity.
 The main objective was to create functionalities for spawning, managing, and controlling agents within the game.

-## Project Overview

-The project demonstrates a basic RTS game where agents are spawned and managed according to specific guidelines.
-It also showcases the use of various Unity packages to enhance game features and performance.

 ## Completed Tasks

 - [x] **Scene Setup:**